It's enough to make it one of our most highly anticipated games of 2020 - read on to find out everything we know so far.

 Following years of teasers, at E3 2019 Square Enix finally revealed Marvel's Avengers, formerly known as The Avengers Project.
-While the launch trailer is mostly comprised of cinematics, the company eventually released some gameplay footage from the beginning of the game, and let us play it for ourselves at Gamescom 2019 - read our full preview to find out what we thought and more about how the game will work.
+While the launch trailer is mostly comprised of cinematics, the company eventually released some gameplay footage from the beginning of the game, and let us play it for ourselves at Gamescom 2019 - read our full preview to find out what we thought and more about how the game will play.

-As seen in the reveal trailer, Marvel's Avengers is a third-person action-adventure game set in a world where the Avengers have been set up by an unknown enemy, killing hundreds of innocent civilians in the process.
-Following a catastrophic event in San Fransisco, the Avengers disbanded, with the game picking up the trail five years later.
+Marvel's Avengers is a third-person action-adventure game set in a world where the Avengers have been set up, killing hundreds of innocent civilians in the process.
+Following a catastrophic event in San Fransisco, the Avengers disband, with the game picking up the trail five years later.

 The game can be played alone, but there's also online co-op with up to four players on some missions.
 The whole game will be playable single-player, with every mission driving the narrative forward to some degree, but while some missions let you team up with friends and pick any heroes you please, other 'Hero Missions' are solo-only and lock you into specific heroes to drive the core story forwards.

 Marvel's Avengers will have an "ever-expanding universe" with a growing number of customisable heroes and locations.
 The key point is that, unlike other service-based games, all future heroes and locations will be free to download, and there won't be any loot crates either - though cosmetics like new costumes will be available to purchase.

 In addition to costumes there will be gear drops (with no cosmetic effect), with both rarity and power levels to each piece of gear, in addition to a crafting system for new gear.
 There are also multiple skill trees for each hero, letting you build them out and optimise them to play the way you prefer - making Thor a tanky melee combatant or a hovering AoE ranged assault platform.

 While the full list of heroes is currently unknown, the following characters are confirmed to be playable: